-A student may anonymously report an alleged incident of bullying by completing a report on the StopIT® website, which can be accessed through the "Bullying" link under the "Community" banner on the Cisco ISD website at www.ciscoisd.net.
+A student may anonymously report an alleged incident of bullying on the StopIT® website, which can be accessed through the "Bullying" link under the "Community" banner on the Cisco ISD website at www.ciscoisd.net..

 The administration will investigate any allegations of bullying and related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.